RaeesaGaney91/prinsurf/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of prinsurf is to construct a principal surfaces to a
+The goal of prinsurf is to construct a principal surface to a
 $p$-dimensional dataset.

 ## Installation